 Pagination, by facilitating server-client data exchange in manageable chunks, like requesting the first 20 products, enhances the efficiency and responsiveness of business software, ensuring a smoother user experience even with large datasets.

 So pagination allows applications to provide a better user experience and allows users to navigate through the data easily.
 Pagination also helps to make requests to the server in parts, which subsequently has a beneficial effect on the speed of the web application.
-2024 Research
+Web Apps Generator

 Should I develop a component like react pagination myself?
 Not in our opinion unless you need very deep customization.
 Instead, you can better do more important things.